AiutoPcAmico/debian-mailinabox/README.md

 Please, open the file "INSTALL.md" for the complete guide to install Debian Mail-in-a-Box by AiutoPcAmico

 ## Changelogs

-In this folder you can find 2 different changelog files:

 - CHANGELOG.md is from the upstream project
 - CHANGELOG_AiutoPcAmico.md relates to the changes made by AiutoPcAmico and strictly connected to the Debian porting